-10 Top-Rated Tourist Attractions in French Guiana
+12 Top-Rated Tourist Attractions in French Guiana

 Deep in equatorial South America, French Guiana (also known as "Guyane") is a department of France bordering Brazil, Suriname, and the Atlantic.
 It's a land where old abuts new in striking incongruity.
 Dense rainforests shelter centuries-old indigenous villages, while rockets zoom overhead, launched from the country's lucrative Space Centre.

 Eco-tourism prevails in the country's largely unspoiled wilderness, which is home to an astounding diversity of wildlife.
-Along the coast, nature lovers can explore bird-rich marshes where caimans lurk and Atlantic beaches where turtles nest in droves.
+Along the coast, nature lovers can explore bird-rich marshes, where caimans lurk, and Atlantic beaches, where turtles nest in droves.
 Inland, vast savanna stretches to lushly cloaked mountains, and rivers slice through steamy jungle.

-1 Îles du Salut (Salvation Islands)
+1. Îles du Salut (Salvation Islands)

 In 1931, Frenchman Henri Charrière was convicted of a murder he did not commit.
-He was sentenced to life imprisonment at the penal colony on Devil's Island, one of the infamous Îles du Salut where shark-infested waters lash the rocky shores.
-After surviving 12 years of horrific conditions he escaped to Venezuela.
+He was sentenced to life imprisonment at the penal colony on Devil's Island, one of the infamous Îles du Salut, where shark-infested waters lash the rocky shores.
+After surviving 12 years of horrific conditions, he escaped to Venezuela.
 The book and movie, Papillon, recount his ordeal.

 Today, a trip to the islands, about 11 kilometers offshore from Kourou, brings his story to life.
-Most arrive at Île Royale, the largest of the three islands and the former administrative headquarters for the colony.
-The buildings have been converted to hotels and tourist facilities, and an abundant array of wildlife now inhabits the island including macaws, monkeys, and agouti.
+Most visitors arrive at Île Royale, the largest of the three islands and the former administrative headquarters for the colony.
+The buildings have been converted to hotels and tourist facilities, and an abundant array of wildlife now inhabits the island, including macaws, monkeys, and agouti.

-2 Hattes Beach (Plages les Hattes)
+2. Hattes Beach (Plages les Hattes)

 During the peak season from April to July, more than 80 leatherbacks lumber up the beach in a single night.
 Their eggs hatch between July and September.
-This 3-kilometer stretch of beach is also an important nesting site for green turtles and, on occasion, Olive Ridley and hawksbill turtles.
-Before heading to the beach, visitors can learn about these gentle creatures at the small local museum.
+This three-kilometer stretch of beach is also an important nesting site for green turtles and, on occasion, Olive Ridley and hawksbill turtles.
+Before heading to the beach, you can learn about these gentle creatures at the small local museum.

-3 Guiana Space Centre (Centre Spatial Guyanais)
+3. Guiana Space Centre (Centre Spatial Guyanais)

-Three separate organizations operate here: the European Space Agency; the French Space Agency; and Arianespace, a private commercial enterprise developing the Ariane rocket.
-Aided by French-speaking guides, visitors can view a film tracing the history of the Space Centre and tour the Jupiter Control Centre and Ariane facilities.
+Three separate organizations operate at the Kourou Space Centre: the European Space Agency; the French Space Agency; and Arianespace, a private commercial enterprise developing the Ariane rocket.
+Aided by French-speaking guides, you can view a film tracing the history of the Space Centre and tour the Jupiter Control Centre and Ariane facilities.
 The free tours last about three hours.

 A highlight of a visit to French Guiana is the chance to view a space launch from the jungle.
-The center conducts up to nine annually, and visitors can witness the spectacle by reserving a free ticket in advance (or just head to the beach and view it from there).
+The center conducts up to nine annually, and tourists can witness the spectacle by reserving a free ticket in advance (or just head to the beach and view it from there).
 See the website for launch dates.

 Also here, the Space Museum illuminates the history of space through seven themed modules.
 Audio-visual and slide presentations provide added details and include the preparation and launch of Ariane from the Space Centre.

-4 Tresor Nature Reserve, Kaw
+4. Tresor Nature Reserve, Kaw

-Most tourists explore the wetlands on guided tours aboard local boats that vary considerably in comfort.
+Most tourists explore the wetlands on guided sightseeing tours aboard local boats that vary considerably in comfort.
 When booking boat tours, be sure to ask about shade canopies and seat cushions.
-Options include day or night trips as well as a 24-hour excursion with an overnight stay in an Amerindian-style hut.
+Options include day or night trips, as well as a 24-hour excursion with an overnight stay in an Amerindian-style hut.
 Although this is one of French Guiana's most accessible wildlife areas, it is still well off the beaten track.

 Within the Tresór Nature Reserve, Mont Favard features hiking trails, petroglyphs, and plentiful purple and yellow poison dart frogs.

-5 Remire-Montjoly Beach
+7. Remire-Montjoly Beach

-Fort Diamant presides on the point of the Cayenne Peninsula, and visitors can also see the ruins of an old sugar mill.
-From the town of Rémire-Montjoly, the scenic 5 kilometer Rorotá Trail (Sentier du Rorotá) ascends Mahury Mountain with the chance to see wide-eyed sloths clinging to the trees.
+Fort Diamant presides on the point of the Cayenne Peninsula, and you can also see the ruins of an old sugar mill.
+From the town of Rémire-Montjoly, the scenic five-kilometer Rorotá Trail (Sentier du Rorotá) ascends Mahury Mountain with the chance to see wide-eyed sloths clinging to the trees.

-6 Pirogue River Trip
+8. Pirogue River Trip

 Paddling along a jungle-fringed river in a local boat is an exhilarating way to explore French Guiana's seemingly impenetrable wilderness.
 The rivers flow through the heart of the steamy jungle and are the best way to travel between remote villages and see wildlife in its natural habitat, including capybara, caiman, and monkeys.
 Typically, guides offer cruises in pirogues, dugout canoes carved from local wood.

 Another option is the Oyapock River.
-Rich in gold mining history, it offers both a wilderness experience and a chance to meet Amerindians and Brazilians who make their home along its banks.
-On the Approuague River, paddlers will find the highest rapids in French Guiana as well as pristine forests.
+Rich in gold mining history, it offers both a wilderness experience and a chance to meet Amerindians and Brazilians, who make their home along its banks.
+On the Approuague River, paddlers will find the highest rapids in French Guiana, as well as pristine forests.

-7 Camp de la Transportation
+9. Camp de la Transportation

-In the border town of St Laurent du Maroni, at the chilling Camp de la Transportation, prisoners arrived for processing and transfer to penal colonies throughout the territory.
-After walking through the same gates as former inmates, Alfred Dreyfus and Papillon, visitors will see rusty shackles and solitary confinement cells with tiny windows.
+In the border town of Saint-Laurent-du-Maroni, at the chilling Camp de la Transportation, prisoners arrived for processing and transfer to penal colonies throughout the territory.
+After walking through the same gates as former inmates Alfred Dreyfus and Papillon, you can see rusty shackles and solitary confinement cells with tiny windows.
 Abundant foliage has softened some of the grim history here, but the impression of past brutality lingers.

-8 Place Victor Schoelcher Market, Cayenne
+10. Place Victor Schoelcher Market, Cayenne

 Exotic aromas waft through the air, and the market stalls brim with tropical fruits, perfumes, fragrant spices, and Asian-inspired snacks.
-Visitors can relax with a hot bowl of Vietnamese noodle soup, sip tropical juices, pick up some fresh-plucked produce, or purchase locally made handicrafts and souvenirs.
+You can relax with a hot bowl of Vietnamese noodle soup, sip tropical juices, pick up some fresh-plucked produce, or purchase locally made handicrafts and souvenirs.

-9 Musée Départemental De Franconie, Cayenne
+11. Musée Départemental De Franconie, Cayenne

 Address: 1 Avenue du Général de Gaulle, Cayenne, French Guiana

-Sunday is the best day to visit when the popular market features Hmong embroidery and weaving as well as local noodle soups.
-The insect museum, Le Planeur Bleu, is also worth a stop for its extensive bug and butterfly collections as well as impressive specimens of scorpions and spiders.
+Sunday is the best day to visit, when the popular market features Hmong embroidery and weaving, as well as local noodle soups.
+The insect museum, Le Planeur Bleu, is also worth a stop for its extensive bug and butterfly collections and impressive specimens of scorpions and spiders.